sunpy/ndcube/docs/explaining_ndcube/coordinates.rst

   >>> my_cube.array_axis_physical_types
   [('custom:pos.helioprojective.lat', 'custom:pos.helioprojective.lon', 'time'), ('custom:pos.helioprojective.lat', 'custom:pos.helioprojective.lon'), ('em.wl',)]

-The values of the extra coordinates at each array index can be retrieved using and combination of `ndcube.NDCube.axis_world_coords` and `ndcube.NDCube.combined_wcs`.
+The values of the extra coordinates at each array index can be retrieved using and combination of :meth:`ndcube.NDCube.axis_world_coords` and `ndcube.NDCube.combined_wcs`.
 See :ref:`combined_wcs` below.

 .. _combined_wcs: